Paroxysmal Nocturnal Hemoglobinuria (PNH)

 PNH is a rare and serious blood disease that causes red blood cells to break apart.
 Doctors call this breaking apart "hemolysis".
 It happens because your blood cells are missing a protein that protects them from your body's immune system.

 When your red blood cells break apart, the hemoglobin inside them is released.
 Hemoglobin is the red part of red blood cells.
 Its job is to carry oxygen around your body.
 The release of hemoglobin causes most PNH symptoms.
+Hemolysis can put a patient at risk for serious health problems.

 Where does the name come from?